Hardcover ISBN: 9781503601154

-Silver Medal from the Independent Publisher Book Awards (Current Events: Social Issues/Humanitarian category).
+Silver Medal in the Current Events: Social Issues/Humanitarian category the 2018 Independent Publisher Book Awards

 Honorable Mention in the 2018 PROSE Award in the category of Biography & Autobiography, sponsored by the Professional and Scholarly Publishing Division, Association of American Publishers.

 This searing memoir shares the trauma and triumphs of Lakhdar Boumediene and Mustafa Ait Idir's time inside America's most notorious prison.